aaronshappell/picabot/README.md

 `!ping`: Pings the bot, useful for seeing if it's alive
 `!roll <amount>d<sides>+<modifier>`: Rolls DnD style dice
 `!8ball`: Asks a magic 8ball for a fortune
-`!save <key> <message>`: Saves a personalized message with a given key
-`!recall <key>`: Lists your saved messages or recalls a saved message with a given key
-`!delete <key>`: Deletes a saved message with a given key
-`!insult`: (NOT DONE) Call the bot to your voice channel to deliver a special insult
 `!addsong <link>`: Adds a song to the song queue via a youtube link
 `!yt <query>`: Searches for a youtube video to add to the song queue
 `!play`: Resumes the current song